Tianshuo-Xu/CDP-Towards-Optimal-Filter-Pruning-via-Class-wise-Discriminative-Power/README.md

 ![](./readme/cdp_final.png)

 ### https://doi.org/10.1145/3474085.3475680
 We proposed a novel filter pruning strategy via class-wise discriminative power (CDP).
 CDP quantizes the discriminative power by introducing the Term Frequency-Inverse Document Frequency (TF-IDF) into deep learning to quantize filters across classes.
 Specifically, CDP regards the output of a filter as a word and the whole feature map as a document.
 TF-IDF is used to generate the relevant score between the words (filters) and all documents (classes), *i.e.,* filters that always have low TF-IDF scores are less discriminative and thus need to be pruned.
-In particular, CDP does not require any iterative training or search process, which is simple and straightforward.
+In particular, CDP does not require any iterative training or search process, which is simple and straight forward.

 ## Requirements

 ### Environment

+- python 3.6
 - pytorch 1.7.0
 - torchvision 0.7.0
 - NNI 2.0